qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 We will assume that branching is not possible within the QPU since this is a classical phenomenon.
 The consequence is that CPU-QPU separation must happen at the level of `BasicBlocks` in LLVM rather than at a function or even program level.
-While it may be that some QPUs has basic branching support, we note that it will be manageable to identify multi-block segments which are compatible with a given QPU target after the separation.
+While it may be that some QPUs have basic branching support, we note that it will be manageable to identify multi-block segments which are compatible with a given QPU target after the separation.